 also sat on the Marketing Council of the Art Institute of Chicago.

 He received a PhD in industrial engineering and operations research in 1997, in addition to a bachelor's degree in industrial engineering and

 master's degree in operations research from the School of Industrial and Systems Engineering at the Georgia Institute of Technology.
 Adelman

 joined the faculty in 1997.
 He teaches regularly in the school’s Executive MBA program.

-Adelman, D "A Price-Directed Approach to Stochastic Inventory/Routing, Operations Research, 52 (2004).
+Adelman, D "A Price-Directed Approach to Stochastic Inventory/Routing," Operations Research, 52 (2004).

 Adelman, D. and D. Klabjan, "Duality and Existence of Optimal Policies in Generalized Joint Replenishment," Mathematics of Operations Research, 30 (2005).

-"Dynamic Bid-Prices in Revenue Management," Operations Research, 55 (2007).
+Adelman D. "Dynamic Bid-Prices in Revenue Management," Operations Research, 55 (2007).

 For a listing of research publications please visit